deepakachu5114/WEC-distributed-systems/README.md

 - When prompted to enter the TOTAL number of operations, again enter any number BIGGER than the number of clients to ensure smooth running of the program.

 ## Brief overview
-### This section explains what the program does on the whole, we will explore the nitty gritties in sections after this
+### This section provides an overview of the program's functionality as a whole.
+We will delve into the finer details in subsequent sections.

 Every `client` is an instance of the `CLient` class, each `client` has a corresponding _file_ and a _thread_, and other attributes.
 A `client` thread will make changes into the client's corresponding file through the function `run_client`.